Strategic Brief, Decision-Layer Architecture for Agentic AI

-A strategic brief defining Aphrodite's product strategy, market footprint, go-to-market motion, and delivery model across DSP, Managed Data Services, and the Agentic Platform.
+A strategic brief defining Aphrodite's product strategy, market footprint, go-to-market motion, and delivery model across CONNECT, CORE, and ALPHA.

 Project Aphrodite